What Is Installment Credit, and How Can It Help Your Finances?

-When comparing interest rates of credit cards, installment loans are usually a more frugal approach to borrowing money.
-Depending on the type of loan, installment loans are more likely to offer much lower rates than revolving credit.
-But when it comes to personal loans or payday installment loans, interest rates can equal or surpass those of revolving credit.
+When compared to interest rates of credit cards, installment loans are usually a more frugal approach to borrowing money.
+Depending on the type of loan, installment loans are more likely to offer lower rates than revolving credit.
+But when it comes to personal loans or payday loans, interest rates may equal or surpass those of revolving credit.

 Disadvantages of installment credit

 On average, getting your hands on an installment loan can be more difficult than getting approved for a credit card.
 Lenders pay close attention to your FICO credit score, with factors like your payment history playing a big role in determining interest rate and approval.
-If you have bad credit, you may have to face a disappointing disapproval notice.
+If you have bad credit, you may face a disappointing disapproval notice.

 Some lenders do not allow you to make payments larger than your fixed monthly payment.
 And those who do may charge a sizable prepayment fee.
-So, when you want to pay your loan down faster to avoid interest, these prepayment fees may wash out your extra payments may be washed out by prepayment fees.
-It’s always best to thoroughly research prospective lenders and their prepayment terms before entering into an installment agreement.
+If you want to pay off your loan faster to avoid interest, these prepayment fees may wash out your extra payments.
+Research prospective lenders and prepayment terms before entering into an installment agreement.

 How installment credit affects your credit score

-Installment credit plays a big role in your credit score.
-If you make every payment of your installment loan on time, you’re likely to see your score tick up over the loan period.
+Installment credit plays a role in your credit score.
+If you make every installment loan payment on time, you’re likely to see your score tick up over the loan period.
 On the other hand, late payments are reported to credit bureaus and may hurt credit history.

-You may think that paying down your installment loan quicker will get you a better score, but that’s not necessarily true.
-More or larger payments won’t necessarily have a greater impact on your score than making your regular payments, but once the account is paid in full, you should see a positive nudge.
+You may think paying down your installment loan quicker will get you a better score, but that’s not necessarily true.
+More or larger payments won’t necessarily have a greater impact on your score than making your regular payments.

 Pay off installment loans early to avoid interest

-But if you add $100 to your monthly mortgage payment, you’d shave eight years off your loan and would only pay $49,405 in interest payments.
+But if you add $100 to your monthly mortgage, you’d shave about eight years off your loan and only pay $49,405 in interest payments.

-- Research your potential creditors for hidden fees and prepayment penalties.
+Researching potential creditors for hidden fees and prepayment penalties

-- Try to lock in the lowest interest rate possible before you sign for an installment loan.
+Trying to lock in the lowest interest rate possible before you sign for an installment loan